Digital citizenship: ethical use of data & responsible use of technology

 We put these commitments into practice through four key areas of focus:

 - Promoting fairness.
-Through the guidance of Walmart’s Digital Citizenship team, shaping decisions regarding new technologies, services and data use to be in alignment with Walmart’s Digital Trust Commitments.
+Through the guidance of Walmart’s Digital Citizenship team, shaping decisions regarding new technologies, services and data use to align with Walmart’s Digital Trust Commitments.

 - Data, records and information management.
 Supporting data and technology uses through policies and procedures, associate training, and monitoring and assessment.

-- Cybersecurity.
-Protecting our information and digital infrastructure from cyber intrusions through adherence to third-party standards, incident reporting policies and escalation practices, vulnerability testing, and continuous improvement.
+- Cybersecurity and information security.
+Protecting our information and digital infrastructure from cyber intrusions through adherence to industry standards, incident reporting policies and escalation practices, vulnerability testing, and continuous improvement.

 Key strategies & progress